 Evaluation of the processes and revision of the policy

 Assessing compliance through mechanisms such as the Public Service Employee Surveys, Management Accountability Framework (as appropriate), other data collection methods, regular consultation with employee union representatives, and with discussions such as those through focus groups, in partnership with the employee union representatives.

-6.3 The Secretary General is responsible for:
+6.3 The Senior Ethics Officer is responsible for:

 Formal resolution process - complaints

 - specifically for the administration of formal complaints and related measures made pursuant to this policy and its associated directive.

 - understanding this policy and its associated directive and explaining their provisions to their employees;

 - actively fostering a work environment which is free from inappropriate behaviour;